-Between May and September, the sea kayakers meet each Wednesday evening - varying the location between Rosemarkie and North Kessock - and occasionally venturing elsewhere.
-There is a coached and a led group (max 12 people in each).
+Between May and August, the sea kayakers meet each Wednesday evening – varying the location to provide variety.
+There is a coached and a trip group (max 12 people in each).
 The aim of the coached group is to bring you up to the level of the Sea Kayak Award, which is now continually assessed.
-Those in the led group will also be encouraged to practice skills and there will be a number of designated wet sessions throughout the season for both groups.
-The wet sessions are a chance to practice rescues and rolls - as well as make a fool of yourself with balancing games!
-In September, the evenings are so short that we take light sticks and come back in the dark - often a magical experience as the sun sets over the Moray Firth.
+Those in the trip group will also be encouraged to practice skills as they explore the local area and there will be a number of designated wet sessions throughout the season for both groups.
+The wet sessions are a chance to practice rescues and rolls – as well as make a fool of yourself with balancing games!

-Places need to be reserved in the coached/led group and bookings will be opened 2 weeks in advance of any given date.
+Places need to be booked in the coached/trip group and bookings will be opened 1 weeks in advance of any given date.
 Bookings will close on the Sunday night prior to the date of paddling.
 To book a place and, if necessary, to hire a boat, you will need to be logged into WebCollect.

 The details for each meeting place are given below.
 We aim to meet at 6.30pm to be on the water for 7pm – and generally stop for a cup of tea and a snack at some point during the evening, returning around 9pm.
 Please bring with you appropriate clothing/change of clothes, towel – and your own drinks and snacks.

-Occasionally, dolphins are encountered when paddling in the Moray Firth - and there are often many dolphin watchers at Chanonry Point: we try not to spoil their enjoyment of the dolphins by avoiding this area when the dolphins are likely to be feeding close inshore.
-Please note that they are a protected species and there are legal consequences for anyone found to be disturbing them.
+Occasionally, dolphins are encountered when paddling in the Moray Firth – and there are often many dolphin watchers at Chanonry Point: we try not to spoil their enjoyment by avoiding this area when the dolphins are likely to be feeding close inshore.
+Please note that dolphins are a protected species and there are legal consequences for anyone found to be disturbing them.
 Your attention is drawn to the club’s Dolphin Code of Conduct.

 Any further information on Wed evening sea paddling, e.g. occasional changes of venue, will be announced via email to the sea kayaking list, so please ensure that you have signed up to the sea kayaking list on WebCollect.